kleenkanteen/E-Commerce-Desktop-Program/phase1/README.txt

 The UML is available in the UML folder.

+Open phase 1 as project to run the program.

-Should there be no .ser files under phase1/H_ser_file_infos, running class Main.java under phase1/src/ will generate new .ser files.
+Should there be no .ser files under H_ser_file_infos, running class Main.java under src/ will generate new .ser files.
 Should an input exception occur while reading these .ser files, deleting them and running Main.java once more will generate fresh and (hopefully) error free .ser files.